-The word “adeo” (pronounced ah-DAY-oh) is Latin, meaning “to this point” or “so far.”
-It carries with it a sense of hope, forward movement, and encouragement for progress now and into the future.
+Our name comes from the Latin word “adeo” (pronounced ah-DAY-oh), meaning “to this point” or “so far.”
+It carries a sense of hope, forward movement, and encouragement for progress now and into the future.
 It’s why we rally around the motto “life, elevated.”

-Adeo Vision: People with disabilities leading connected, interdependent lives.
+People with brain injuries leading connected, interdependent lives.

-Adeo Mission: We support people with disabilities by providing services tailored to meet individual needs.
+Adeo supports people with brain injuries and their families by providing services tailored to meet individual needs.